 ARC-PA: Accreditation Review Commission on Education for the Physician Assistant

 ATS: Association of Theological Schools in the United States and Canada

 CAAHEP: Commission on Accreditation of Allied Health Education Programs—

 Since 2007, we have used the National Center for Education Statistics data to develop outcome prediction models for colleges and universities.
 One of the strongest predictors is a combination of aggregated fall-to-fall retention and six-year graduation rates.
 We call this composite a Persistence Success Score.
 Combined with other Key Performance Indicators, we have found that a minimum score of 150 establishes a foundation (statistical and pragmatic significance) for institutional planning and growth.

 Since 2005, we have presented research at regional and national conferences on using a web-based multi-trait, multi-method assessment system to develop Success Constructs in higher education.
 These efforts culminated in a paper at the 2019 SAIR conference-- Deploying a Synergistic Collector Swarm.

-The Synergistic Collector Swarm is a web-based data collection and information distribution platform utilizing a multi-trait/multi-method paradigm over time and across situations.
-The Swarm is a Contextualist-based, immersive web-based assessment system that builds an enduring Success Construct that improves retention and graduation outcomes.
+The Synergistic Collector Swarm is a cloud-based data collection and information distribution platform utilizing a multi-trait/multi-method paradigm over time and across situations.
+The Swarm is a Contextualist-focused, immersive, cloud-based assessment system that builds an enduring Success Construct.
+It improves retention and graduation outcomes.
 Accreditation and Compliance are serious matters, and we can help you put your results into the proper context.